-This information is accurate as of March 26, 2020.
+This information is accurate as of January 21, 2021.
 These agency-wide changes that we’ve implemented are aligned with current public guidelines from county and state officials.
 They are also aligned with our mission to help vulnerable individuals and families in the Puget Sound region achieve well-being, health and stability.
 We are committed to serving our community in this evolving moment.
-Please check back on this page regularly for the most recent updates.

 Yes!
-We are still serving clients, but we are shifting our services to telephone and web-based interactions where possible.
+We are still serving clients, but we have shifted our services to telephone and web-based interactions where possible.
 Our Seattle and Kent campuses are open, but we are limiting access to essential services.
-Our Eastside campus is closed to clients through the month of March.
+Our Eastside campus is closed to clients currently.
 We are adhering to local, state and national guidelines and are adapting as necessary.

 We understand this is an uncertain and worrisome time.
-Please visit our Emergency Services page and fill out the request form.
+Please visit our Community Stabilization Services page and fill out the request form.
 If we’re able to assist you, we will respond within one week of your inquiry.

 This is an unprecedented moment and we need you.
 Please consider making a gift of any amount today.
 Your contribution will ensure that we can continue providing essential human services to the thousands of individuals and families who turn to us for help.
 If you would like to volunteer, please fill out the registration form on our Volunteer Services page.
 Because the situation is so fluid, we are continually adapting to Public Health guidelines.